 Almost everything is different because the nature of CAS is different from other speech sound disorders.
 Traditional speech therapy methods utilize a phonological approach designed to help the child learn and produce sounds in a developmental sequence.
 Because CAS is disorder of motor planning and programming, effective treatment utilizes a motor-based approach that helps the child learn complex motor control necessary to produce words and sentences.

 What is evidence-based treatment?

 Evidence-based treatment means that a treatment has been scientifically studied and found to be effective.
 There are different degrees or “levels” of evidence.
 The strongest evidence is a randomized, controlled study (RCT) where a treatment is studied for effectiveness much like a new drug is studied.
 Other levels of evidence include studies with a small group of children by independent researchers.
+You can learn more about different types of studies and evidence here.
 It is important to point out that unlike drugs, therapy methods ARE NOT regulated by a third party and are therefore not required to have evidence of effectiveness.
 In fact, many therapy methods have no scientific support of effectiveness at all.
 However, the American Speech-Language and Hearing Association (ASHA) states that, when available, therapists should use evidence-based treatment methods.
 Learn more about evidence-based treatment here.

 Which methods are evidence-based for treatment of CAS?

 Currently only these CAS treatment approaches have adequate evidence of treatment efficacy:

 Rapid Syllable Transition Treatment (ReST)

 Integrated Phonological Awareness Intervention (IPA)